When comparing Montego Bay vs Negril which do you go for?

 This is the most crowded season, most of the best beaches in Jamaica get busy and the hotels raise their room rates significantly.

-Rates at places such as the infamous S Hotel is much more reasonable during the summer and is located in a favourable part of Montego Bay for many.
+Rates at places such as the infamous S Hotel are much more reasonable during the summer and is located in a favourable part of Montego Bay for many for easy access.

 Keep in mind that this is hurricane season – not a fun thing to experience.
 However, I wouldn’t let that put you off booking your trip to the island.